Dracula & Daughters by Emma Carroll

 Packed with girl power, Dracula & Daughters launches a new middle grade vampire adventure series.
 This time, the damsel-in-distress is a stable boy, the menacing blood-sucker is a young woman, and the only heroes brave and smart enough to resolve the chaos are three overlooked red-haired girls who find their true strengths when they work together.

 As a bookworm, I loved all the gothic literary references.
-There’s a Helsing, a Renfield, an Otranto, a Northanger, a Stoker.
-There’s a Lucy Westenra, a talking raven called Poe, and a room numbered 1897.
+There’s a Helsing, a Renfield, an Otranto, a Northanger, a Stoker, a Westenra, a talking raven called Poe, and a room numbered 1897.
 Can you spot others?

 The scenes with Carmilla Blakelock were unexpectedly sweet and I was moved by the graveyard flowers at the end.
 I thought the male baddies capitulated quite easily, but the constantly evolving mission keeps the plot pacy.
 My children were wide-eyed throughout the finale and asked at the end whether vampire healers are real.
 Of course I said yes…